-As a result of negotiations between workers’ unions and employers’ organisations, most Danish employees are in excess hereof entitled to a sixth week of holiday (spare time).
-Many Danish employees not covered by collective agreements are entitled to the sixth week of holiday according to individual agreements with their employers.
+As a result of negotiations between workers’ unions and employers’ organisations, most Danish employees are in addition entitled to a sixth week of holiday (spare time).
+Danish employees not covered by collective agreements are usually entitled to a sixth week of holiday according to individual agreements with their employer.

-According to the Danish Act on Employment Contracts, the employer must inform the employee in writing of all significant terms of employment, including ten specific terms listed in the Danish Act on Employment Contracts.
+According to the Danish Act on Employment Contracts, employers must inform employees in writing of all significant terms of employment, including ten specific terms listed in the Danish Act on Employment Contracts.

-All employees in Denmark are protected against unequal treatment and from termination of employment due to the employee’s pregnancy or maternity/parental leave or other discriminatory criteria such as gender, age, national origin, sexual orientation, etc. If these non-discriminatory rules are not complied with, the employee may be entitled to a large compensation.
+All employees in Denmark are protected against unequal treatment and from termination of employment due to the employee’s pregnancy or maternity/parental leave or other discriminatory criteria such as gender, age, national origin, race, sexual orientation, etc. If these non-discriminatory rules are not complied with, the employee may be entitled to significant compensation.

-Under Danish law, employees of certain companies are entitled to have an influence on the management of the company, provided that the company is a public and private limited liability company with an average number of employees of at least 35 in a period covering the preceding three years.
-Employees are entitled to elect up to half the number of members of the board members otherwise elected, however no less than two members (if the number is half, it is rounded up).
+Under Danish law, employees of certain types of companies are entitled to influence the management of the company, provided that the company is a public or private limited liability company with an average number of employees of at least 35 in a period covering the preceding three years.
+Employees are entitled to elect up to half of the number of board members, however, no less than two members (if the number is a half, it is rounded up).

-Although employees may be entitled to board representation, they are not obligated to execute this right.
+Although employees may be entitled to board representation, they are not obligated to make use of this right.
 In other words, employee board representation is an employee right, not a duty.